brookisme/ng_on_rails/README.md

     == yield :javascripts
 ```

+##### Service: Rails
+As will be discussed in detail [below](#locals_to_json) NgOnRails will now provide you with a Rails-service that can be injected into your Angular Controllers.
+This service has all your rails variables contained in json.
+So @page and @pages will get mapped to Rails.page and Rails.pages to be used by your angular app.

+##### Directives: render and render\_view
+NgOnRails provides you with two directives, `render` for displapying angular partials and `render_view` for displaying angular views.
+More details [here](#render_directives).

+##### NgOnRailsApp
-Note: NgOnRailsApp is automatically created if it doesn't already exsit
+A AngularApp, NgOnRailsApp, is automatically created if it doesn't already exsit
 ```javascript
 # ng_on_rails/app/assets/javascripts/app.js
 if (!window.NgOnRailsApp){